SoftwareAG/c8y-docs/content/users-guide/administration-bundle/data-retention.md

 #### Data types

-The following data types are covered under retention rules.
+The following data types are covered under retention rules:
-1. Alarms
++ Alarms
-2. Audits
++ Audits
-3. Bulk operations
++ Bulk operations
-4. Events
++ Events
-5. Measurements
++ Measurements
-6. Operations
++ Operations

->**Info:** Retention rules do not apply to files stored in the Files repository
+>**Info:** Retention rules do not apply to files stored in the files repository.

 <a name="add-retention-rule"></a>
 #### To add a retention rule